jhsware/inferno-bootstrap/README.md

 // Cherry pick to reduce size
 import Input from 'inferno-bootstrap/dist/Form/Input'

+// And if you are using TypeScript import * as Input from 'inferno-bootstrap/dist/Form/Input'

 // Or keep it simple if you don't worry about file size
 // (tree shaking only works with ES6 imports) import { Input } from 'inferno-bootstrap'